-How to Rank Your Website Higher in Google
+How to Rank Higher in Google: The Complete Guide (2026)

-A step-by-step guide to ranking your website higher in Google search results.
-Covers on-page SEO, technical fixes, content strategy, and link building for 2026.
+The complete guide to ranking your website higher in Google.
+Covers keyword research, on-page SEO, technical fixes, content strategy, link building, advanced techniques, and rank tracking for 2026.

 Let's start with honest expectations.